GUVSWMD

 Asbestos - This is a hazardous and potentially dangerous material if mishandled.

 Removal of asbestos in any form, friable or non-friable may cause respiratory damage if inhaled.
 Friable asbestos (soft and fibrous such as pipe insulation) is the most hazardous.
 Non-friable asbestos (often found in siding and roof shingles and floor tiles of certain vintage) is less likely to break into airborne particles and therefore is less hazardous.
-If you have asbestos wastes, Google “Asbestos Abatement & Removal,” “Asbestos Consulting & Testing,” or call the Vermont Agency of Natural Resources at 802-241-3800 for further information.
+If you have asbestos wastes, search the web for “Asbestos Abatement & Removal,” “Asbestos Consulting & Testing,” or call the Vermont Agency of Natural Resources at (802) 241-3800 for further information.

 Some forms of asbestos, such as tiles and roofing, do not need to be removed by a professional asbestos removal company, but disposal of these materials is very strict.
 Asbestos tiles, siding and roofing must be removed damp, wrapped securely in plastic and taken directly to a landfill or transfer station which accepts the materials.